geovannewashington/geovannewashington/README.md

 ### Geovanne W. Vasconcelos 👋
-Backend Engineer (Trainee) @ [ShellHub](https://github.com/shellhub-io/shellhub) — 21st century SSH.
+Go Software Engineer @ [ShellHub](https://github.com/shellhub-io/shellhub) — open-source SSH for remote device management.
-Go, Linux, Open Source
+Go · Linux · Open Source

 My life goal is to find peace in the small things and live each day calmly, always learning as much as possible, with the aim of becoming a reference, sharing my knowledge, and building useful or experimental projects.
 I don't feel pressured by the responsibility of creating software used by many people.